Meow_1600x660

 As well as being a prolific original music, theatre and dance-theatre creator, Meow Meow specializes in the Weimar repertoire and French chanson.
 She has played Jenny in Weill’s Threepenny Opera in Paris and London with the London Philharmonic and Anna 1 and 2 in Weill’s Seven Deadly Sins with Orchestra Victoria, as well as numerous Weimar works with Sydney Symphony Orchestra, San Francisco Symphony, Oregon Symphony, the Australian Chamber Orchestra and the Bergen Philharmonic.
 Meow Meow has performed Schoenberg Ensemble founder Reinbert de Leeuw’s homage to Schubert and Schumann, Wunderschön, throughout Australia and in the UK with the Hebrides Ensemble.

-Highlights of recent seasons include concerts at Lincoln Center’s American Songbook Series, the Kennedy Center in Washington, DC, Davies Symphony Hall in San Francisco, and performances of William Walton’s Façade and Seven Deadly Sins conducted by Vladimir Jurowski at the Berlin Konzerthaus; Miss Adelaide in a concert version of Guys and Dolls at London’s Royal Albert Hall; performances of Meow Meow’s Pandemonium with the Sydney Symphony at the Sydney Opera House in 2018; and an extended run of concerts at the Barbican with Barry Humphries and the Aurora Orchestra.
+Highlights of recent seasons include concerts at Carnegie Hall’s Zankel Hall, Brooklyn Academy of Music, and on Lincoln Center’s American Songbook Series; the Kennedy Center in Washington, DC, Davies Symphony Hall in San Francisco, and performances of William Walton’s Façade and Seven Deadly Sins conducted by Vladimir Jurowski at the Berlin Konzerthaus; Miss Adelaide in a concert version of Guys and Dolls at London’s Royal Albert Hall; performances of Meow Meow’s Pandemonium with the Sydney Symphony at the Sydney Opera House; and an extended run of concerts at the Barbican with Barry Humphries and the Aurora Orchestra.
 That program, a highly acclaimed return season, resurrected lost and banned works from the Weimar period.
 Meow Meow and Humphries premiered this program with the Australian Chamber Orchestra in the major concert halls of Australia including the Sydney Opera House, and then toured it to Tanglewood Music Festival, London’s Cadogan Hall, and the Edinburgh International Festival.
 Recent London appearances include her Pandemonium and More Pandemonium concerts at Royal Festival Hall with the London Philharmonic and a sell-out season of her Christmas creation Apocalypse Meow at the Sam Wanamaker Playhouse at Shakespeare’s Globe in 2017.

 Meow Meow had an opera written for her by Richard Mills and Victorian Opera, and has appeared on the West End in Kneehigh and Michel Legrand’s The Umbrellas of Cherbourg.
 She played Titania in Emma Rice’s A Midsummer Night’s Dream at Shakespeare’s Globe; Pegleg in Tom Waits’ musical fable The Black Rider with Victorian Opera and Malthouse Theatre, directed by Matt Lutton; and Édith Piaf in Cocteau’s Le Bel indifferent, directed by Ted Huffman for the Greenwich Music Festival.